yugal1005/yugal1005/README.md

 Hi 👋, I'm
 Yugal Panchal
 a.k.a yugal1005.
-I'm a programmer and a hobbyist Vector Artist, 20 years old and have huge fascination towards Crypto...
+I'm a programmer and a hobbyist Vector Artist and have huge fascination towards Crypto...
 <br>
 <br>
 <br>